rajeshmajumdar/aoc-solutions/README.md

 ```
 ### Day 2 - Dive
 ---
 This one was actually simpler than day1 chal in my opinion.
+I guess I could've written the code more efficiently, maybe less repitition of code.
 ```console
 $ g++ day2.cc && ./a.out
 ```